8bitsquid/gettygetter/README.md

 ### Time's up

 Ok, total dev time was more ~10hrs.
-But be honest, I've had many ~~10hr days before.
+But to be honest, I've had many ~~10hr days before.

 ### Unused Parts
 The app is complete and runnabnle.
 However, new toys tempted scope creep, and I started pre-planning other features.